heptarch/heptarch.github.io/drafts/demon.md

 <b>A Unified Dynamical Theory of Gravitational and Electromagnetic Fields</b> <br>

-Maxwell's treatise of 1864 explained the mutual influence of charged or magnetised bodies at a distance by hypothesising an electromagnetic field.
+Maxwell's treatise of 1864 explained the mutual influence of charged or magnetised bodies at a distance by the hypothesis of an electromagnetic field.
 I will adapt this method to Newton's law of gravity, which not only provides a medium for massive objects to act reciprocally upon one another without action at a distance, but by supposing an additional spatial dimension (cf. Möbius,